-In recognition of our role as an honest broker, ARC chaired the Equal Lives review and facilitated the development of the Learning Disability Framework in Northern Ireland.
+In recognition of our role as an honest broker, ARC chaired the Equal Lives review, facilitated the development of the Learning Disability Framework in Northern Ireland and more recently was a member of the Project Steering group, developing the new regional learning disability model, ‘We Matter’.

 We respond to consultations, ensuring the voice of the learning disability sector is not forgotten or unheard and we actively seek the views of people with learning disabilities and champion their views to the forefront of any debate.